 Personal Life

 Clay is currently married to his wife, Lara Travis who was earlier a Tennessee Titans cheerleader.
 They got married back in 2004 but have not shared any more details about their marriage.
 The couple has three sons together whose names have not been shared but it is known that the oldest is 12 years old while the youngest son is 6.
-The couple is currently settled in Florida and often spends time with their kids, and also spending time while boxing.
-They often go on family trips to watch various games live and also visit various places like the Harry Potter studios.

 Clay Travis Net Worth

 Clay has been working as a journalist, radio host, writer, as well as blogger over the years and, has gained immense popularity and respect.
-He is well-known among the journalist and radio communities.
+He is well-known among the journalists and radio communities.
 He has worked hard throughout his career as a radio host and journalist and has earned major income through these professions.
 His net worth as of 2021 is estimated to be around $600,000.

 Trivia